Please follow the steps below to effectively troubleshoot IFTTT with your Appkettle correctly:

 Instead of selecting ‘Edit connection’ go to ‘Disconnect Appkettle’.
 This will remove all applets connected with the Appkettle service and provide a completely fresh start to re-connecting this service.
 Once you have disconnected it completely from IFTTT, next search for ‘Appkettle’ and re-connect this service to your IFTTT app and retry creating and using Appkettle IFTTT applets once more.

 If this still does not resolve the issue, you can try other IFTTT services to see if this is a consistent issue with your IFTTT account and finally you can uninstall and reinstall the IFTTT app, this will remove any legacy issues saved from the App to your account and in very rare cases this could resolve your issue.

-If you gone through our troubleshooting guide and still need to get in touch please click the link below.
+If you have gone through our troubleshooting guide and still need to get in touch, please click the link below.